cdown/chrisdown.name/_posts/2017-10-29-adding-power-related-targets-to-systemd.md

     # udevadm control --reload-rules

-We can now test it out by unplugging the power and setting what happens:
+We can now test it out by unplugging the power and seeing what happens:

     % sudo systemctl status battery.target
     ● battery.target - On battery power